 This view is from across the valley (looking east) and shows the steps that have been excavated (as above).
 It also gives a perspective of how the rest of the pool is buried underneath the garden.
 The Greek Orthodox Church has continued to forbid excavations on their property, depriving Christians worldwide of the opportunity to see the full pool made famous by Jesus’s miracle.

-This drawing, by Father Vincent in the early 1900s, shows the relationship of the two pools (west is at the top).
+This drawing, created by Father Vincent in the early 1900s, shows the relationship of the two pools (west is at the top).
 The pool marked with a yellow arrow is the modern pool at the end of Hezekiah’s Tunnel.
 It is narrow and shallow.
-The new excavations are in the area labeled as “Birket el-Hamra” and marked with the red arrow.
-Scholars have long believed that this was the area of an ancient pool, but without excavations they have not understood its date, size, or other important details.
-A wild prediction: this will be the archaeological discovery of the decade for biblical studies.
-At least there is no chance of it being declared a forgery.
+The new excavations are in the area labeled as “Birket el-Hamra,” marked with the red arrow.
+Scholars had long believed that this was the area of an ancient pool, but until these excavations, they did not understand its date, size, or other important details.
+Excavations allow us to identify this pool as the one of the Bible.

-Siloam, Pool of (WebBible Encyclopedia – ChristianAnswers.Net) Basic article on the pool that covers the main facts as known before the current excavations.
-With links to related subjects.
+Siloam, Pool of (WebBible Encyclopedia) Upfront article on the pool that covers the main facts as known before the current excavations.

 Pool of Siloam (Wikipedia) Brief article that gives the well-known facts and New Testament connection.
 Highlight here is a hand-colored image from 1865.